nhab/Focus/README.md

  listItem(parent,text) // appends a 'LI' item to the list Lists(parent,arrItems)  // appends a 'ul'

+ simpleDatePicker(parent,title)// a very primitive DatePicker wizard(parent,fnWizPages,data) //appends a wizard element .fnWizPagesArray is an array of functions creating pages

  //(______________ Intractions and states concern : _________________)
   // onChangeFunction could have a parameter which contain every details related to the event